agile-lab-dev/darwin/README.md

 Artifacts
 --------------
-Darwin artifacts are published only for scala 2.11.
-It is our intention to publish also 2.10 and 2.12 artifacts but they are not ready yet.
+Darwin artifacts are published for scala 2.10 and 2.11.

 In order to access to Darwin core functionalities add the core dependency to you project: